 What are your priorities?
 What goals do you have for yourself?
 More importantly, what are you doing about those priorities and goals?
 It’s one thing to have a goal and it is another thing to actually pursue it.
 A goal that is not pursued is not really a goal at all, but rather a wish.
-One person may say, “I wish I could get more money” and another says the same thing, however he starts doing something to get more money.
+One person may say, “I wish I could get more money” and another says the same thing, but instead begins to do things to get more money.
+I the former case, there was no priority to getting more money, whereas in the second case, there was priority and corresponding actions.

 Jesus told us to seek first the Kingdom of God and His righteousness and all of our needs will be met (See Matthew 6:33).
 Jesus also told us that we live every word that comes from God and not just by the food that we eat for the body (See Matthew 4:4).
 These two passages of scripture highlight the importance of God and His Kingdom as well as the Word of God.
 Therefore, the pursuit of these should be the highest priority since all else are affected by it.